Storing Doors: Best Practices

 Doors should not be transported to a construction site until the walls, flooring and roof are complete.
 Storing doors on concrete can transfer moisture into the wood.
 Keep doors at room temperature for most of their product life cycle, if possible.

 Storing prehung doors requires specific precautions.
 Since prehung doors are already attached to a frame, you should check that the door slab is properly installed before it is stored.
 If the door is at an angle or not flush inside the frame, the frame and slab can further warp.
 Be careful not to put added stress on the frame’s corners and joints, as it could change the shape and cause it not to fit in the opening when installed.

 Unlike wooden door slabs, prehung doors should not be stored horizontally.
 They should only be stored vertically.
 When storing doors upright, take care to leave enough room for air to flow between them.
 Airflow will ensure that the moisture in the air does not get trapped between the doors.
 Like door slabs, prehung doors should never be stored on concrete.
 The material can store excess moisture, which becomes absorbed by the frame.

-We at Manhattan Door Corp. have over 80 years of experience in manufacturing doors and working with our clients.
+At Manhattan Door, we have over 80 years of experience in manufacturing doors and working with our clients.
 Our state-of-the-art manufacturing facility can produce and ship doors to you in a few short weeks.
 Our lead times are only two to three weeks with our streamlined manufacturing processes, and we can meet even the tightest timelines when you opt to rush order your purchase.
 With our commercial warranties, we guarantee long-term product performance.